Skip to main content

 • files referenced by manifest.json > content_scripts[*].js

-• files placed under the project scripts/ folder when they are used as script entrypoints
+• files you place under the project scripts/ folder and use as script entrypoints

 Valid shapes